-Step 3: Board of Directors Approval: The SOURCEWISE Board of Directors makes the final decision to select the contractors for award.

-Step 4: Notification: Notification will be made by mail to both successful and unsuccessful applicants.
-A notice of adverse determination from the AAA shall meet all of the following conditions:

-- (a) Be in writing and delivered by either of the following methods: - (1) Faxed or emailed with a mailed follow-up original. - (2) Certified or overnight mail, return receipt requested. - (b) Description of the grounds for the adverse determination in sufficient detail to enable the entity to respond. - (c) Include all of the following information: - (1) The reason(s) for the adverse determination. - (2) The evidence on which the adverse determination is based. - (3) The effective date of the adverse determination. - (4) The legal or contractual citation upon which the adverse determination is based.
+- Step 6 Evaluation Committee will make recommendations to the Board of Directors for contract award 9s) - Step 7 Board of Directors Approval: The Sourcewise Board of Directors makes the final decision to select the contractors for award. - Step 8 Notification: Notification will be made by mail to both successful and unsuccessful applicants.
+A notice of adverse determination from the AAA shall meet all of the following conditions: - (a) Be in writing and delivered by either of the following methods: - (1) Faxed or emailed with a mailed follow-up original. - (2) Certified or overnight mail, return receipt requested. - (b) Describe the grounds for the adverse determination in sufficient detail to enable the entity to respond. - (c) Include all of the following information: - (1) The reason(s) for the adverse determination. - (2) The evidence on which the adverse determination is based. - (3) The effective date of the adverse determination. - (4) The legal or contractual citation upon which the adverse determination is based.

-- (5) A citation to, or copy of, the hearing process to be followed, including the entity's right to a hearing and the time period in which to request a hearing. - (6) In addition, Sourcewise shall include in its final notice of adverse determination to an existing service provider or an applicant service provider a statement that all appeal procedures have been exhausted.
+(5) A citation to, or copy of, the hearing process to be followed, including the entity's right to a hearing and the time period in which to request a hearing.

+(6) In addition, an AAA shall include in its final notice of adverse determination to an existing service provider or an applicant service provider a statement that all appeal procedures have been exhausted.